ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 > ZPE Systems currently supports three dynamic inventory plugins:
 > 1. **Cluster plugin**: This exposes all cluster hosts to a local installation of Ansible on a Nodegrid appliance.
 This is installed and active by default and only requires a working Cluster configuration
 > 2. **Device plugin**: This Exposes all locally configured managed devices on Nodegrid appliance.
 This plugin is automatically installed with the Nodegrid Ansible library.
-> 3. **ZPE Cloud plugin**: This plugin enables the execution of Ansible playbooks via ZPE Cloud as the connectior, and the use of the ZPE Cloud inventory and custom fields as inventory on a local Ansible host.
+> 3. **ZPE Cloud plugin**: This plugin enables the execution of Ansible playbooks via ZPE Cloud as the connector, and the use of the ZPE Cloud inventory and custom fields as inventory on a local Ansible host.
 [Ansible ZPE Cloud](https://galaxy.ansible.com/ui/repo/published/zpe/zpecloud/) describes in detail this plugin.
 ---

 ### Inventory Structure